monkale-io/coredns-manager-operator/README.md

 **> IMPORTANT:** Make sure to deploy the coredns-manager-operator and its resources in the same namespace as CoreDNS, usually `kube-system`.
 Always include the `--namespace kube-system` to all your queries or just switch the context.

 1. Expose CoreDNS to your network: Ensure CoreDNS is accessible on port 53 (TCP/UDP).
 The method depends on your deployment.
+Visit this guide ([docs/coredns_exposure.md](docs/coredns_exposure.md)) to see common methods.

    ```sh
    # in this example 192.168.122.10 is kubernetes cluster.
    # udp